Some open problems on multiple ergodic averages: Some useful notions

-for some $n\in \N$ with $a_i(n)\neq 0$ for $i=1,\ldots,\ell$. \end{itemize} \end{definition} Examples of collections of $\ell$ sequences that are known to be good for $\ell$-recurrence of commuting transformations include collections of: integer polynomials with zero constant term \cite{BL96} (for arbitrary integer polynomials necessary and sufficient conditions where given in \cite{BLL08}) and integer polynomials with zero constant term evaluated at the shifted primes \cite{FrHK11}.
-For every $\ell\in \N$, the collection $\{([n^{c_1}]), \ldots, ([n^{c_\ell}])\}$, where $c_1,\ldots,c_\ell\in \R\setminus\Z$, is known to be good for $\ell$-recurrence of a single transformation \cite{Fr10}, but it is not known whether it is always good for $\ell$-recurrence of commuting transformations.

 The correspondence principle of Furstenberg enables us to deduce statements in density Ramsey theory from multiple recurrence statements in ergodic theory.
-Using this principle and some elementary arguments one is able to reformulate the previous ergodic notions to purely combinatorial ones: \begin{theorem*} The sequence of integers $(a(n))$ is \begin{itemize} \item good for $\ell$-recurrence of powers if and only if for every $k_1,\ldots, k_\ell\in\Z$, every set $E\subset \Z$ with $\bar{d}(E)>0$ contains patterns of the form for some $m\in \Z$ and $n \in\N$ with $a(n)\neq 0$.
+Using this principle and some elementary arguments, one is able to reformulate the previous ergodic notions in purely combinatorial terms: